European League of Football

-The European League of Football (ELF) is a professional American football league based in Europe, continuing some team names of the former NFL Europe.
-The ELF played its first season in 2021, and has 16 teams as of the 2025 season.
-Teams are located in Austria, the Czech Republic, Denmark, France, Hungary, Germany, Poland, Spain, and Switzerland with plans to expand.
+The European League of Football (ELF) was a professional American football league based in Europe, continuing some team names of the former NFL Europe.
+The ELF played its first season in 2021 with eight teams, and had 16 teams in the final 2025 season.
+Teams were located in Austria, the Czech Republic, Denmark, France, Hungary, Italy, Germany, Poland, Spain, Switzerland, and Turkey.

+After the 2025 season most teams left the league in order to establish a new league called European Football Alliance (EFA).
+Other teams moved to the newly founded American Football League Europe whilst others folded.

 History

 The European League of Football was announced 4 November 2020 by Patrick Esume, former American Football coach and TV commentator, and sports manager Zeljko Karajica.
 Since 2018, Esume had criticized the American Football Association of Germany (AFVD) for not using the fan potential in Germany, and tried to set up a professionalized structure for American football in Germany and the rest of Europe.

 The announcement of the league was met with skepticism from AFVD and the German Football League (GFL).
 AFVD president Robert Huber, said, "...we have experience over the last forty years in running leagues in Germany and in Europe and we have a pretty good insight into what the teams are capable of".
 However, Esume firmly believes that this league will succeed because "American football is experiencing a boom in Germany".

 The first two new franchises to reveal their identity were the Ingolstadt Praetorians and Hanover-based team German Knights 1367, in early December 2020.
 They were followed by the Spanish team Gladiators Football, who also revealed they will play their games out of Costa Daurada, and will be coached by long-time CFL coach Adam Rita.

 In March 2021, the league announced an agreement with the NFL to be able to use the names of former NFL Europe teams.
 On the same day, it was announced the franchises in Hamburg and Frankfurt would use the previous names of Hamburg Sea Devils and Frankfurt Galaxy.
 The Sea Devils also introduced their new head coach, Ted Daisher, former special teams coach for multiple NFL teams.
 It was then announced that the franchises in Ingolstadt and Hannover were not ready to launch in 2021; they were replaced with two new teams in Leipzig and Cologne.
 The franchises in Cologne, Berlin, and Barcelona would also take on the names from their NFL Europe counterparts.